lmagristella/lmagristella.github.io/_pages/about.md

 - Science communication and outreach
 - Teaching, and have done so since the beginning of my bachelor in physics
 - Role-playing games and storytelling
-- Sports (I practiced judo from age 6 to 20)
+- Sports (I practiced judo from age 6 to 20) and I'm also a big chess nerd.

 ## Goals